elijahcruz12/eclink/README.md

 # ECLink
 ECLink is a enterprise grade url shortener software built with Laravel.
 Built to be completely customizable, ECLink is also built with TailwindCSS and AlpineJS.

+Please note that ECLink is being redone from scratch, meaning that latest versions WILL NOT WORK.

 ## Requirements
 The following requirement are required at the minimum to run ECLink.
 These specs should allow you to use ECLink without any issues.